UmmH3/hafeezah-hackathon1/README.md

 ## Analysis techniques used
 .
 Initial **RFM analysis** to give correlation.
 . ****Descriptive statistics** **in form of a bar chart showing the top 10 products purchased according to revenue.
 .
 Used a **Bar plot** to show the Customer Segmentation,;highlighting Best Customer vs Low Value Customer.
+A **pie chart** was also used for this giving ban easier understanding to nthe customer distribution.
 .
 A ** **Heatmap** was used to further give insight into the frequency and recency relative to revenue.
 .
 A **Boxplot** time series was also used for further insight.
 .
 A** 3D Scatterplot** was used to show the country of purchase relation to customer behaviour.